 Perhaps you’ve encountered them in your company, or you even see one of these managers in yourself.

 Start to become comfortable identifying different management styles.
 Once you do, it becomes easier to tailor your own approach to management and become a better leader than you were before.

-Here’s a list of 6 types of managers that you may or may not be familiar with.
+Here’s a list of 6 management types that you may or may not be familiar with.

 The Nit Picky Manager

-This is the guy/gal that does everything by the books.
+This manager is the guy/gal that does everything by the books.